valispace/actions/setup-python/README.md

 ### `cache-hit`

-**cache-hit** output is available with a boolean value that indicates whether a cache hit occurred on the primary key:
+The **cache-hit** output contains a boolean value that indicates whether a cache hit occurred on the primary key:

 ```yaml
 jobs: